Suyash726/Bokeh_chart/README.md

 # Bokeh_chart
-In this project I am going to show the basic use of the Bokeh which is a python library used for interactive visualization.
+A Chart visualization of Cars and their horsepower.
+This project is created with python and Bokeh which is a python library for interactive visualization.